Nasdon33/ilmeteo_scraper/README.md

 Not every location will have historical data so expect to don't get each city results.

 TODO:
-- Fix search of cities with special characters such as "L'Aquila"
+- Fix search of cities with accents such as "Paternò".
+Space and hyphens work fine.
-- Keep track of cities not found so that you don't have to manually look for the missing locations.